 Your employee engagement survey questions should include a mix of engagement outcomes and potential impact questions.

-Engagement outcomes provide you with a robust measure of an organizational, team, and work engagement.
+Engagement outcomes provide you with a robust measure of engagement.
 Examples of engagement outcomes include:

-Poor communication, on the other hand, can result in damaging and costly consequences, such as low response rates, distrust, confusion, decreased morale, and disengagement.
+Poor communication can result in damaging and costly consequences, such as low response rates, distrust, confusion, decreased morale, and disengagement.

-Engagement surveys, like any other organizational initiative, take up precious time, energy, and resources.
+Engagement surveys, like any other organizational initiative, take time, energy, and resources.
 They’re an investment—one that you can’t afford to take lightly.